megadrive/stremio-addon-starter/README.md

-# Stremio Addon Boilerplate
+# Stremio Addon Starter

-This is a boilerplate for creating Stremio Addons using TypeScript, Astro and Express.
+This is a starter template for creating Stremio Addons using TypeScript, Astro and Express.
 Hopefully this is a good starting point for your own addon.

 ## Why use this?